CKC-Technologies/tunl-embedded-payment-form/README.md

 You can provide the `vault_on_nsf` option in the config as shown below, this will bypass the usual checks and allow a card to be vaulted.
 Keep in mind that the transaction is still considered failed.

+> NOTE: This will also allow transactions that would normally fail for "BLOCKED 1ST USE"

 ```diff
 #!/bin/bash